Blue Owl Capital Inc. (OWL) Shares Down Despite Recent Market Volatility

 OWL’s Market Performance

-The stock of Blue Owl Capital Inc. (OWL) has seen a -8.95% decrease in the past week, with a -2.07% drop in the past month, and a 5.48% gain in the past quarter.
-The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 3.37% for OWL.
-The simple moving average for the last 20 days is -5.29% for OWL stock, with a simple moving average of 9.76% for the last 200 days.
+OWL’s stock has seen a -3.24% decrease for the week, with a -2.62% drop in the past month and a 9.28% gain in the past quarter.
+The volatility ratio for the week is 2.94%, and the volatility levels for the past 30 days are at 3.39% for Blue Owl Capital Inc. The simple moving average for the last 20 days is -5.60% for OWL stock, with a simple moving average of 8.98% for the last 200 days.

 Analysts’ Opinion of OWL